Kong/docs.konghq.com/src/gateway/how-kong-works/routing-traffic.md

 Routes are not allowed to match `tls` and `tls_passthrough` protocols at same time.
-However, the same SNI is allowed to match `tls` and `tls_passthrough` in different Routes.
+However, the same SNI is allowed to match `tls` and `tls_passthrough` in different routes.

-It's also possible to set Route to `tls_passthrough` and Service to `tls`.
+It's also possible to set route to `tls_passthrough` and service to `tls`.
 In this mode, the connection to the upstream will be TLS-encrypted twice.

 {:.note}